 The European Union’s General Data Protection Regulation (GDPR) turned a year old on May 25, 2019 already becoming a benchmark for privacy and data protection compliance.
 Undoubtedly, one of the great successes of the GDPR to date has been reminding consumers of their rights surrounding data privacy, and forcing organizations to improve their own data privacy practices.
-The GDPR gives EU residents the right to request a portable copy of their data, the right to get their data erased, and the right to revoke their consent.
+The GDPR gives EU residents the right to request a portable copy of their data, the right to get their data erased with a data destruction service, and the right to revoke their consent.
 In addition, most organizations are now required to have a legitimate interest to collect and use data, and can no longer retain consumer data indefinitely.

 The GDPR applies to any organization operating within the EU, as well as any organizations outside of the EU that offer goods or services to customers or businesses in the EU.
 The GDPR sent many U.S. companies scrambling to become ready to comply – taking up to seven months to prepare to meet the compliance deadline.
 But even for businesses that have avoided the GDPR’s extended reach, awareness of data privacy issues is a must, especially considering that cybersecurity is predicted to be the world’s fastest-growing industry by 2026.
 This is due to more and more countries around the world implement their own privacy laws following elements of the GDPR, including the ethics of data collection and consumer consent.
 With the GDPR as a catalyst, California’s Consumer Privacy Act and Brazil’s data protection law, Lei Geral de Proteção de Dados (LGPD), are just the tip of the iceberg.
 The United States is also under pressure to create its own federal data privacy law – the interoperability between a U.S. law and the GDPR would reduce the cost and complexity of compliance for U.S. companies.